IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### description
 A longer-form prose description of the object or resource that the property is attached to, intended to be conveyed to the user as a full text description, rather than a simple label and value.
 The value of the property _MUST_ be a JSON object, as described in the [languages][languages] section.
 It can duplicate any of the information from the `metadata` fields, along with additional information required to understand what is being displayed.

+__Take out client functionality requirements:__

-Clients _SHOULD_ have a way to display the descriptions of Manifests and Canvases, and _MAY_ have a way to view the information about other resources.
+> Clients _SHOULD_ have a way to display the descriptions of Manifests and Canvases, and _MAY_ have a way to view the information about other resources.

  * A Collection _SHOULD_ have one or more descriptions.
  * A Manifest _SHOULD_ have one or more descriptions.